-Master’s Program in Applied Economics
+Master’s Program in Economics

 The Department of Economics offers an intensive one-year Master’s degree, consisting of 12 courses taught across three terms (September-June).
 Students gain applied skills in microeconomics, macroeconomics and econometrics, while specializing through elective courses.
 Award-winning faculty prepare students for consulting, applied research, and data science careers in private industry and government.
 The program also offers outstanding preparation for students interested in pursuing a Ph.D.
+Our Master’s Degree Program was ranked in the top 30 of the 2021 TFE Times Best Master’s of Economics Rankings.

 Advantages of our Program